Global Marketing Success Depends on Three Factors

 Again, it all comes down to your ability to communicate.
 Communication is the single most important element of executing successful global marketing strategies.
 You’ll be most successful if you establish an effective feedback loop between HQ and local teams.

 With an effective feedback loop, marketers working at headquarters can easily communicate high-level content strategy, share information across regional teams, and institute across-the-board rules and guidelines.
-This will also make it easier for regional content teams to inform headquarters of local data and insights, and report on their results.
+This will also make it easier for regional to inform headquarters of local data and insights, and report on their results.

 As you move to implement your international marketing strategy, you’ll find that many of the existing tools you’re familiar with were built to address specific needs that might not apply to your global strategy.
 But there are other great options out there that are built for global marketing needs.